The Ouachita Career & Calling office is here to help students with all stages of the

 - Get an internship!
 While interning, get to know your supervisor and coworkers you respect and ask for their feedback on your job performance as well as career advice and support.
 Keep in contact with these professionals after the internship is over.

-- Always write a thank you note when a professional after interviews, meetings or even great conversations.
+- Always write a thank you note after interviews, meetings or even great conversations.
 It makes a real difference!